NachoDuke/FastChat/README.md

 This menu will allow users to message a single other user, message a group or create/join groups.
 The user can also quit the program whenever required.
 Now, we wait for user input to carry out specific instructions.

 Depending on the users input, we need to send certain messages to the server to process the request.
 Based on what the server receives, it carries out some checks and if everything seems alright, it returns a corresponding message to the client (usually to determine the outcome of the request).
 In this way, we handle various kinds of client requests.

+As for sending messages between clients, we send a special message encrypted with the help of RSA private key of the user.
+This encrypted message contains information about the sender and the desired receiver.
+The server then uses this to ensure that the message is only sent to the desired receiver.
+After sending the encrypted messsage to the server, the receiver decrypts the message using the public key of sender and gets the message.
+This ensures end-to-end encryption of messages so that no one else is able to fetch these messages.
 The user can also send specified images to the receiver which when fetched by the receiver gets stored on their device.

-As for sending messages between clients, we send a special message which contains information about the sender and the desired receiver.
-The server then uses this to ensure that the message is only sent to the desired receiver.
+When the receiver is not present in the same chatroom as that of sender or when the receiver is offline, the encrypted message sent by the sender gets stored the database.
+The receiver can access these messages either by checking the pending messages from the menu or by entering the chatroom again.

 ## Execution:
 ### run.sh <number of servers> <number of clients> <type of distribution server>: